{{org_field_logo}}

 7. Compliance and Legal Framework

-This policy is guided by:
+This policy is guided by and supports compliance with:

 Responsible Person: {{org_field_registered_manager_first_name}} {{org_field_registered_manager_last_name}}